walshbr/walshbr.github.io/_drafts/completed_drafts/2024-11-12-print-ready-web-cv.md

 ![original printed cv](/assets/post-media/print-ready-web-cv/1.jpg)

 And now the new one with a print stylesheet incorporated.
 Much more usable as a CV!
+I could save it as a PDF to submit.

 ![printed cv with a stylesheet - looks much more like a cv!](/assets/post-media/print-ready-web-cv/2.jpg)